[Readmelater]

 The insistence on furnishing a digital identity proof, especially Aadhaar, at healthcare facilities not only limits women’s access to abortions, which is highly stigmatised in India, but also has worrying implications for data privacy, say experts.

-Women who seek abortions at hospitals and medical centres, both public and private, are often asked for their Aadhaar card, either for the procedure itself or for the ultrasound sonography (USG) that precedes it, doctors, health workers and health activists told Behanbox.
+Women who seek abortions at hospitals and medical centres, both public and private, are often asked for their Aadhaar card, either for the procedure itself or for the ultrasound sonography (USG) that precedes it, doctors, health workers and health activists told BehanBox.

 In an extensively reported 2017 case, the British Medical Journal reported the case of a Chandigarh domestic worker who survived the life-threatening consequences of a botched backstreet abortion.